Hip dips… another thing for us to hate about our bodies?

 I mean, move over magazine covers…Instagram pics are the new beauty standard. 🙄

 Listen up.
 Hip dips are NORMAL!
 If your hip bone sits a tad higher than your femur, fat and muscle in that area are likely to cave inward.
 Literally THAT IS ALL.

 So if you want to spend all day and night fighting the natural anatomy of your body trying to “fill in” your hips, let me tell you right now that you are better off spending your energy elsewhere.
-Yes there are exercises that can help you work the muscles in the hip dip area (gluteus minimums and gluteus medius) but if your only goal is aesthetics, I urge you to find another reason to exercise.
-Your overall results with your entire body’s strength, mood and energy is so much more meaningful.
+Yes, there are exercises that can help you work the muscles in the hip dip area (gluteus minimus and gluteus medius) but if your only goal is aesthetics, I urge you to find another reason to exercise.
+Your overall results with your entire body’s strength, mood, and energy are so much more meaningful.